Feuerlabs/exometer/doc/exometer_histogram.md

 * `slot_period` (default: `1000`) size of the time slots in milliseconds.
 * `histogram_module` (default: `exometer_slot_slide`).
 * `truncate` (default: `true`) whether to truncate the datapoint values.
+Supported values: `true | false | round`, where `round` means to round the value rather than truncating it.
 * `keep_high` (default: `0`) number of top values to actually keep.